-How you track your savings isn’t as important as finding the system that works for you.
+How you track your annual savings progress isn’t as important as finding the system that works for you.
 Be sure to use a method that you enjoy using, you’re consistent with, and you’re inspired by.

 Don’t forget to grab your free saving trackers to help you reach your financial goals!

-Yes, it’s hard to give up certain comforts in order to save money and get out of debt.
+It can be hard to give up certain comforts in order to save money and get out of debt.
 But, time is going to go by whether you do hard things or not.
 You can wake up a year from now either $5,000 richer or not.
 It’s your choice.

 You can also think of it this way:

-Life can be tough when you’re cutting expenses, hustling to make more money, and making sacrifices to build savings.
+Life can be tough when you’re cutting expenses, hustling to make more money, and making sacrifices to build annual savings.

 But, life can also be tough when there’s no savings in the bank.